W-algebras, Gaussian Free Fields and $\mathfrak{g}$-Dotsenko-Fateev integrals: From the free-field to -algebras

-We now explain how the bosonic Vertex Operators previously introduced can be given a meaning based on such modules.
-First applying $\mc{V}^+_\alpha(z)$ to some $w\in\V_\beta^+$ may first be ill-defined due to the logarithm that enters the definitions of $\A(z)$, making the latter possibly multi-valued.
+We now explain how to give a meaning to the bosonic Vertex Operators previously introduced.
+First, applying $\mc{V}^+_\alpha(z)$ to some $w\in\V_\beta^+$ may be ill-defined due to the logarithm that enters the definitions of $\A(z)$, making it possibly multi-valued.
 Likewise it is not clear, beyond this obstruction, what meaning should one give to $\mc{V}^+_\alpha(z)w$ for $w\in\V_{+,\bm c}$.
 To remedy this issue we formally set